 Colin Scott is a former deputy prosecutor who began his legal career in the Pacific Northwest more than ten years ago.
 He has successfully tried cases in both state and federal court and worked on hundreds of cases filed in Washington and Oregon, including multiple jury trials.

-In 2017, Mr. Scott became Of Counsel with The Law Offices of Loren S. Etengoff.
+In 2017, Mr. Scott became Of Counsel with the Etengoff Pak Law Group.
 His past experience includes working on auto accident, motorcycle, bicycle, premises, wrongful death and product liability cases.
 He currently assists Mr. Etengoff and his staff with personal injury cases litigated in Washington and Oregon.

 In his spare time Mr. Scott enjoys spending time outdoors with his wife and their two dogs.
 He is an accomplished swimmer, having competed at the national level, and former volunteer coach with the Vancouver Swim Club.
 Mr. Scott also provides pro bono legal services to several local non-profit organizations including the Evergreen Fast Pitch Officials Association and Merry Heart Children’s Camp, a local charity whose mission is to provide recreational opportunities to children suffering from congenital heart disorders.